Best Finish Nailer Reviews [2020 Guide]

-Finishing nailers are broadly on the basis of the Let us have a detailed look at different gauges and jobs they are recommended for.
+Finishing nailers are broadly on the basis of the gauge types.
+Let us have a detailed look at different gauges and jobs they are recommended for.

 - 15 Gauge Finish Nailers- 15 gauge finish nailers can generally handle nail lengths up to 2-1/2”.
 They are recommended for heavy and large wood trims, like furniture and cabinet building, assembly of picture frame, molding, trim installation, upholstery trim, etc. These nailers are generally air powered, but there are some cordless models as well.

 - 16 Gauge Finish Nailers- Just like 15 gauge nailers, a 16 gauge nailer is also used for applications, like installation of window and door trim, panelling, baseboards, door jambs, crown modelling, etc. 16 gauge nailers are generally lighter than 15 gauge nailers.
 They too can accommodate nails up to 2-1/2”.

 - 18 Gauge Finish Nailers- This nailer is the most famous when it comes to DIYers and people who only use a nailer occasionally.
 They are generally used for panelling, furniture repair and trimming jobs.
 These nailers can accommodate nails sizes ranging from 1-1/4” to 2”.
 It is highly recommended that if you are buying an 18 gauge finish nailer, spend some more money to buy one that can accommodate up to 2” nails.